his morning, more than 70 representatives from the Swedish Cancer Society visited SciLifeLab, including Secretary-General Ulrika Årehed Kågström.

 SciLifeLab Director, Olli Kallioniemi, welcomed the group and gave a brief introduction of SciLifeLab’s past, presence and future.

 “The whole point of SciLifeLab is to connect life sciences with the latest technology.
-We have around 1300 individual users and 3000 project carried out at the Scilifelab facilities every year” says Olli Kallioniemi.
+We have around 1300 individual users and 3000 project carried out at the Scilifelab units every year” says Olli Kallioniemi.

 Olli Kallioniemi also highlighted SciLifeLab’s efforts in cancer prevention.